-Similarly, when campaign funds become surplus funds, the candidate must return any unused campaign funds to his or her contributors on a "last in, first out" basis and /or donate the funds to the City or a charitable organization, use the funds to pay outstanding campaign debt or to pay expenses associated with terminating the committee.
+A candidate who has ceased to be a candidate or who fails to qualify for the ballot must dispose of his or her unused campaign funds by donate the funds to the City or a charitable organization, use the funds to pay outstanding campaign debt or to pay expenses associated with terminating the committee.
 Surplus funds are funds that remain in a candidate's campaign account at the time the candidate leaves City elective office, or at the end of the post-election reporting period following the defeat of the candidate, whichever occurs last.